Noah Great Voyage in Osaka 2023: Main event

 Before the main event took place, Keiji Mutoh came up to the commentary booth.
-Tetsuya Naito made a surprise appearance as he showed up to tease Mutoh ahead of the latter's retirment match against Naito from the event which was scheduled to take place next, the Keiji Muto Grand Final Pro-Wrestling "Last-Love" from February 21, 2023.
+Tetsuya Naito made a surprise appearance as he showed up to tease Mutoh ahead of the latter's retirement match against Naito from the event which was scheduled to take place next, the Keiji Muto Grand Final Pro-Wrestling "Last-Love" from February 21, 2023.
 In the actual main event, Kaito Kiyomiya defeated Jack Morris to secure his fourth consecutive defense of the GHC Heavyweight Championship.
 After the bout concluded, Kazuchika Okada suddenly attacked Kiyomiya, reminding him of their match which was scheduled to take place at Muto Grand Final as well.
 It was also revealed that Jake Lee would be the next challenger for Kiyomiya's title, match which was set to take place at Great Voyage in Yokohama on March 19, 2023.